derTobsch/ardrone-autonomy-d4k/README.md

 ## First exercise - Basic instructions

-Use all instructions of the quadcopter to learn what you can do and learn the syntax.
+Use all instructions of the quadcopter to learn what you can do and learn the syntax:
-Backward, Forward, Left, Right, Up, Down, Clockwise, CounterClockwise.
+* Backward
+* Forward
+* Left
+* Right
+* Up
+* Down
+* Clockwise
+* CounterClockwise

 ## Second exercise - Basic geometry